psychoinformatics-de/studyforrest-www/content/Studies/contest_fuseisc.rst

 differences in average ISCs and their subject-wise variation across different scenes of the movie stimulus, allowing simple and highly interesting interpretation of the activation/ISCs.
-We experimented the method with the StudyForrest dataset and identified a coarse functional brain parcellation into seven functionally similar regions.
+We experimented the method with the *studyforrest* dataset and identified a coarse functional brain parcellation into seven functionally similar regions.
 Less coarse parcellations are possible by simply decreasing the value of the parameter k controlling the coarseness of the clustering.